mithublue/WP-Sitebuilder---Role-Manager/readme.txt

 Add on for WP Sitebuilder plugin that lets you create and manage roles and capabilities.

+= Important ! =

+TO USE IT, You must have <a href="https://wordpress.org/plugins/wp-sitebuilder/">WP Sitebuilder</a> Installed and activated to your site.

 = Why this plugin for ? =

 With this plugin You can